wk8481/HTF-2024/README.md

 Because we are all greate NASA fans, the team wants to see the NASA Picture of the Day in their mailbox first thing in the morning.
 The documentation of their API can be read [here](https://api.nasa.gov/).
 Make sure to request your own credentials and not use the demo credentials as this will get ratelimited after a while.
-Make the API call to NASA to get the picture, download the file from the endpoint returned in the response, and send an email to the following address: samuel.vandecasteele@i8c.be.
+Make the API call to NASA to get the picture, download the file from the endpoint returned in the response, and send an email to an email address you created on TempMail.

 **Note**: There is a great chance that your account or domain will not get verified in time, meaning mails will never get delivered.
 For the sake of the Hackathon, you are allowed to create a temporary email address using [TempMail](https://temp-mail.org/en) and send emails to that address.